 As expected, the addition of wind generation reduces the amount of thermal fossil fired generation that is committed to supply energy and provide load following.
-The simulations for the 2018 loads in the base case resulted in an average commitment of thermal fossil units of 18,267 MW for the base case or 1,275 MW of nameplate wind.
-The 8 GW wind scenario resulted in an average thermal fossil generating plant commitment of 16,562 MW, or a reduction of 1,705 MW, when compared to the base case.
-The maximum commitment was reduced from 31,842 MW to 31,442 MW while the minimum commitment was reduced from 12,690 MW to 9,753 MW.
-The addition of approximately 6,725 MW of nameplate wind in another scenario resulted in an average reduction in the amount of thermal fossil fired generation committed to meet load of approximately 25% of installed nameplate wind for the 2018 scenario.
-For the maximum commitment, the reduction was only 400 MW or 6% of nameplate.
-After adjusting these numbers to reflect that some of the wind capacity is bottled by local transmission, the results are 27.2% and 6.3% respectively.
+The simulations for the 2018 loads in the base case resulted in an average commitment of thermal fossil units of 18,287 MW for the base case or 1,275 MW of nameplate wind.
+The 8 GW wind scenario resulted in an average thermal fossil generating plant commitment of 16,574 MW, or a reduction of 1,713 MW, when compared to the base case.
+The maximum commitment was reduced from 31,842 MW to 30,571 MW while the minimum commitment was reduced from 12,707 MW to 10,094 MW.
+The addition of approximately 6,725 MW of nameplate wind in resulted in an average reduction in the amount of thermal fossil fired generation dispatched to meet load of approximately 25% of installed nameplate wind for the 2018 scenario.
+For the maximum commitment, the reduction was 1,271 MW or 18.9% of nameplate.

 Although these numbers provide insight into how wind generation affects the overall level of MW of thermal fossil fired generation that are committed to supply energy and follow load, the analysis does not provide any explicit insight into whether the commitment of thermal fossil-fired plants is higher than it would otherwise be because of the variable nature of wind plant output and the need to follow it (i.e., net-load).
 To investigate this issue further, an analysis of the committed fossil fired generation relative to the amount energy it supplied.
-This was done by taking the level of committed MW of fossil fired generation for each hour and determining how much energy was produced by the committed fossil fired generation for that hour.
+This was done by taking the level of committed fossil fired generation for each hour and determining how much energy was produced by the committed fossil fired generation for that hour.
 A ratio of the committed MW divided by the MWh produced was created for each level of installed wind.
 This ratio was then plotted from highest to lowest ratio in the form of an hourly annual duration curve.
 Figure 5.31 presents the results for 2013 load levels and installed wind ranging from 1,275 MW to 6,000 MW.
 Figure 5.32 presents the results for 2018 loads and installed wind for 1,275 MW and 8,000 MW.